 Perfect for the holidays: Explore Saigon!
 Check out these must-visits in Ho Chi Minh City

-A need for a last minute beach vacay?
-This are the top holiday islands near Vietnam
+A need for a last minute vacay?
+This are the top places to visit in Vietnam

 Having some birthdays to plan?
 This is your kids party game plan

 Just flat tired and need to chill?
 These are the best places to relax In Saigon

 We love Easter!
 Egg hunts, Easter family brunches, being surrounded by chocolate bunnies, it’s all a joy!
 But how to celebrate Easter in this new COVID reality?
 This year we’ll have to celebrate in a different way for sure.
 But that doesn‘t mean you can’t have an egg-ceptional Easter in Ho Chi Minh City!

 Easter is the perfect excuse for egg-stra long brunches!
 Of course, having friends over for Easter festivities is a no go this year, but celebrating it intimately with just the family can also be nice.
 Or set up your Google Hangouts, Houseparty or Zoom meeting with friends and fam and have a virtual Easter Feast together.

 Step out of the confinement boredom and decorate your table festively with freshly baked breads, eggs and fruit.
 The best ciabattas and other fantastic bread for your beautiful brunch at the Micro Boulangerie in Thao Dien.
 And off course it’s only Easter when you have some hot cross buns for brunch; Cafe Tartine is baking them fresh and you can order online.